-- 9. Copy and paste the request text into a file and send that file to your CA. - 10.
-Continue to Installing the certificates returned for a system-generated CSR (on page 143).
+Continue to Installing the certificates returned for a system-generated CSR (on page 153).
+Related CLI commands generateCSR

-generateCSR

-For information on running CLI commands, see CLI reference (on page 183).
+For information on running CLI commands, see CLI reference (on page 192).

 PUT /certificates/system/csr

 You can get help on specific REST API methods for the Admin App at REST API - Admin.